endurantgames/cosmiclegends/src/classes/monstrosity.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 :::::::: {.ability-list .v2 } :::::::
-Regeneration

-:   If you're ever wounded, you don't stay that way for long.
-    Regain 1 Health at the start of the Hero Phase if you are at less than half of your maximum Health but have at least 1 Health.

-Relentless Power

-:   You are a storehouse of untapped energy.
-Increase your
-    maximum Might by 5.

 Leave Me Alone!

 :   *Prerequisite: You can't have another __Hero Cave__ Ability.*